-The first specimen shall be collected between 24 and 48 hours of the newborn's life, except as outlined in Subsection R438-15-6(2).
+The first specimen shall be collected between 24 and 48 hours of the newborn's life.
+Except:

-(2) If the newborn is discharged from an institution before 24 hours of age, a specimen must be collected within two hours of discharge.

-- (3) If the newborn is to receive a blood transfusion or dialysis, a specimen must be collected prior to the procedure, unless an emergency situation prevents sufficient time for collection.
-If the newborn receives a blood transfusion or dialysis prior to collecting the appropriate specimen, the health care provider must: - (a) repeat the collection and submission of an appropriate specimen 7-10 days after last transfusion or dialysis for a second screening specimen; and - (b) repeat the collection and submission of an appropriate specimen 120 days after last transfusion or dialysis for a first screening specimen.
+- (1) If the newborn is discharged from an institution before 48 hours of age, an appropriate specimen must be collected within four hours of discharge. - (2) If the newborn is to receive a blood transfusion or dialysis, the appropriate specimen must be collected immediately before the procedure, except in emergency situations where time does not allow for collection of the specimen.
+If the newborn receives a blood transfusion or dialysis prior to collecting the appropriate specimen the following must be done: - (a) Repeat the collection and submission of an appropriate specimen 7-10 days after last transfusion or dialysis for a second screening specimen; - (b) Repeat the collection and submission of an appropriate specimen 120 days after last transfusion or dialysis for a first screening specimen.